-There is though one company who has been providing a solution for a few years now and so today I’m going to talk about one solution that is available to provide full GPS coverage indoors, a solution provided by Faltech, a British company based in Cornwall.
+There is though one company who has been providing a solution for a few years now for enabling GPS signals indoors.
+This company is Faltech, a British company based in Cornwall, England.
 In recent years, Faltech has been providing solutions for a number of organisations including the:

 In terms of navigation and wayfinding, I find Faltech’s solution particularly interesting, as I suspect you might also if you are interested in indoor mapping solutions.

-GPS repeaters do just that, as the repeat and reproduce the GPS signal in indoors locations, where signals cannot normally be achieved.
+GPS repeaters do just that, they repeat and reproduce the GPS signal in indoors locations, where signals cannot normally be achieved.

 The repeaters work with a GPS antenna based on the building.
 This antenna catches the GPS signals from the satellites.